 The Wisconsin property is host to a stratabound sulphide horizon, occurring within the basal Horsethief Creek Group (Monk Formation) at the gradational contact between it and the underlying upper part of the Irene Volcanic Formation, a couple of hundred metres below the postulated fault contact with the Hamill Group.
 Hamill Group quartzites appear to be in fault contact with the lower Horsethief Creek Group immediately to the west of the Main zone sulphide horizon.
 Previous work shows the property to contain five or more arsenical base metal massive sulphide zones enriched in gold and silver.
-The mineralization shows evidence of recrystallization and local shearing, and in the Main zone area is located within, or at the contact between granodiorite and metasediments of the Horsethief Creek Group.
+The mineralization shows evidence of recrystallization and local shearing in the Main zone area it is located within, or at the contact between, granodiorite and metasediments of the Horsethief Creek Group.

 The Main zone is characterized by the presence of minor limestones, on the sulphide footwall, combined with a thicker and more extensive ankerite-dolomite-barite horizon at the southern extension of the sulphide horizon.
 The hangingwall to the sulphides are quartzites and sillimanite muscovite schists.
-The central portion of the sulphide zone has been extensively recrystallized and remobilized by a lobe of intrusive granodiorite which lies east of the main showings.
-In the vicinity of the sulphide horizon, at the main showing, the granodiorite exhibits crosscutting relationships both to the sulphides and host sediment-volcanic stratigraphy.
+The central portion of the sulphide zone has been extensively recrystallized and remobilized by a lobe of intrusive granodiorite that lies east of the main showings.
+In the vicinity of the sulphide horizon, at the main showing, the granodiorite exhibits crosscutting relationships to the sulphides and the host sediment-volcanic stratigraphy.
 All rock types are cut by late-state quartz veining.
 The granodiorite close to the main lobe of the intrusion has been incorporated as a complex system of sills within the host quartzites and volcanics.
 The footwall of the Main zone sulphides is formed by an interbedded sequence of quartzitic sediments and basaltic volcanics of the Irene Volcanic Formation.

-Inferred reserves at the Wisconsin property are 136, 065 tonnes grading 11.99 grams per tonne gold and 171.4 grams per tonne silver (Northern Miner, November 1, 1984).
+In 1984, inferred reserves at the Wisconsin property were reported as 136, 065 tonnes grading 11.99 grams per tonne gold and 171.4 grams per tonne silver (Northern Miner, November 1, 1984).